webman-php/webman-manual/resource/doc/en/components/validation.md

 ### Validation Data Source

-Parameter-level validation also supports the `in` parameter to specify data source:
+Similarly, parameter-level validation also supports the `in` parameter to specify the source:

 ```php
 use support\validation\annotation\Param;